magnoborgo/NukeFXSExporter/README.md

 Nukev7 and up

 #### KNOW LIMITATIONS ####
 Nuke animation curves are more complex then Silhouette ones, that will result in more keyframes on Silhouette.
 B-spline Tension is not supported yet
 Feather not supported

+Some users experienced errors when Layers or Curves are selected inside the Node tree.

 #### USAGE ####